rthijs/ProgramLegoPoweredUp/README.md

 100
 ```
 ## Going Forward
-This code makes the escavator go forward at full speed for one second, then at half speed for two seconds:
+This code makes the excavator go forward at full speed for one second, then at half speed for two seconds:

 ```Python
 from time import sleep